Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Simulated case study

 \subsubsection{Long-term power control with fixed beamforming design}

 In this case, we solve

-where $\bar{\rvec{v}}_k$ denotes a fixed beamforming design for each user~$k\in \set{K}$.
+where $\rvec{v}^{\mathsf{fix}}_k$ denotes a fixed beamforming design for each user~$k\in \set{K}$.
 As done in \cite{demir2021}, we choose the centralized MMSE solution \eqref{eq:CMMSE} by assuming full power transmission, i.e., we choose the solution to \eqref{eq:maxSINR} for $\vec{p}=\vec{1}P$.
-The above problem can be solved via the normalized-fixed point iterations in Section~\ref{ssec:nuzman}, as in \cite{demir2021}, or in closed-form using \cite{miretti2022vtc}.
+The above problem can be solved via the normalized-fixed point iterations in Appendix~\ref{app:nuzman}, as in \cite{demir2021}, or in closed-form using \cite{miretti2022vtc}.

 Figure~\ref{fig:comparison_centr} reports the empirical CDF over $N_{\mathsf{CDF}}=100$ independent user drops of the resulting per-user rates given by \eqref{eq:coh}.
-As we can see, joint power control and beamforming design may provide non-negligible performance gains with respect to power control only.
-Furthermore, we similarly observe that long-term optimization may perform better than short-term optimization.
-The reason is that the power constraint, and the implicit constraint that all users should have the same rate at the optimum, need not be satisfied for all channel realizations but just on average in the long-term approach.
-Notably, long-term optimization is less sensitive to channel realizations with a single deep-fade event, which instead would severely limit the corresponding instantaneous performance in the short-term approach.
-In addition to the above gains in terms of achievable rates, we recall that the long-term approach may also offer a significant gain in terms of computational complexity, since the optimization problem need not be solved for each channel realization as in the short term approach.
+As we can see, at the cost of increased complexity in solving the underlying optimization problem (but not in computing the beamformers), long-term joint power control and beamforming design may provide non-negligible performance gains with respect to long-term power control only.
+Perhaps more surprisingly, we also observe that long-term optimization may perform better than short-term optimization.
+In addition to performance gains, we recall that the long-term approach may also offer significant gains in terms of computational complexity, since the optimization problem need not be solved for each channel realization as in the short-term approach.

+The performance degradation of the short-term approach compared to the long-term approach may seem counterintuitive, as the former can optimally adapt uplink powers to the instantaneous CSI, whereas the latter cannot.
+However, this advantage can be (and often is) outweighed by the following disadvantage related to the max-min fairness criterion.
+As illustrated in Figure~\ref{fig:comparison_fluct}, the short-term approach assigns the same instantaneous rate to all users in each channel realization.
+In contrast, the long-term approach assigns only the same \textit{ergodic} rate to all users, allowing for greater flexibility in adapting instantaneous rates across users and realizations.
+For instance, long-term optimization is less sensitive to channel realizations with a single deep-fade event for a specific user, which would otherwise severely limit the instantaneous performance of all users in the short-term approach.